bregman-arie/devops-exercises/challenges/flask_container_ci/README.md

 4. You should be able to access any of the resources and get the following data:

+* /users - all users data
 * /users/<username> - data on the specific chosen user

-* /users - all users data
+5. When accessing /users, the data returned should not include the id of the user, only its name and description.
+Also, the data should be ordered by users names.

 ## Containers